 Step 5: Plan the Business

-Even in our world of the one-page business plan and the business model canvas, you’ll be hard-pressed to find a banking loan officer who isn’t looking to see a business plan.
-There are lots of great business planning methods and models if you don’t need money, but if you do, you’ll need a business plan.
-Here’s the basic outline of the format we recommend, especially if you’re looking for financing:
+Even in our world of the one-page business plan and the business model canvas, you’ll be hard-pressed to find a banking loan officer who isn’t looking to see a full business plan.
+There are many great business planning methods and models if you don’t need to borrow money, but if you do, you’ll need a business plan.

 - Executive Summary

-- Company Summary
+- Company Overview

-- Including: Startup Summary, Startup Capital Summary, Location, Ownership and Competitive Advantage
+- Including: Startup Summary, Startup Capital Summary, Location, Ownership, and Competitive Advantage

-- Products and Services
+- Products & Services

-- Including: Business Model, Products, Services, Fulfillment, and Future Products and Services
+- Including: Business Model, Products, Services, Fulfillment, and Future Products, and Services

-- Market and Industry Analysis
+- Market & Industry Analysis

 - Including: Market Segmentation, Target Market, Industry Analysis, and Competitor Research

-- Marketing Strategy and Implementation Summary
+- Marketing Strategy & Implementation Summary

 - Including: Marketing Strategy, Sales Strategy, Sales Forecast, Pricing Strategy, and Milestones

-- Management and Organization Summary
+- Management & Organization Summary

-- Including: Ownership Background, Management Team Gaps and Personnel Plan
+- Including: Ownership Background, Management Team Gaps, and Personnel Plan

 - Operations